-This slide show is a recording of Choral and Fugue in D Major for Organ Op.
-18 from Six Pieces for Organ Op.
+This slide show is a computer generated recording of Choral and Fugue in D Major for Organ Op.
+18 from Seven Pieces for Organ Op.
 18-23 by Steven Monrotus.

-audio clip is computer generated and merely provides an idea of what this music might sound like on the real McCoy.
+audio clip being computer generated merely provides an idea of what this music might sound like on the real McCoy.

 Gone but not forgotten.